 MACDC is supporting An Act to Promote High-Impact Community Investment, to extend and expand CITC, as a model tax credit program that is working as intended to expand opportunities for places and people across the Commonwealth.
-We believe this legislation is a useful complement to the Housing Bond Bill and urge that the Committee include the CITC legislation as a component of the Housing Bond Bill that you report out of Committee.
-Adding CITC makes particular sense given the fact that H.675 extends and expands the state low income housing tax credit and H.3653 extends the sunset for both LIHTC and the Housing Development Incentive Program tax credit.
+We believe this legislation is a useful complement to the Housing Bond Bill and are grateful that the Joint Committee included the CITC legislation as an amendment to the Housing Bond Bill that it reported out of Committee.
+Adding CITC makes sense given that H.3925 also extends and expands the state low income housing tax credit, and further extends the sunset for both LIHTC and the Housing Development Incentive Program tax credit.